-6. 404 Mercer Street.
+4. 404 Mercer Street.
 Bill Garnett House, 1940.
 Contributing.

 Bill Garnett built the basic, stone-veneer Ranch Style house in 1940 and added a wing onto the side of it a few years later.
 It is a side-gabled, multicolored flagstone house with a matching side-gabled flagstone addition.
 The house has long, low proportions.
 A shallow inset porch runs the length of the front elevation.
 The porch is supported by 4x4s.
 The rectangular window openings have stone sills.
 The Garnett House conveys a good sense of the early Ranch Style, which differed greatly from the bungalows of an earlier generation.
 The Garnett House represents the early popularity of the Ranch Style with the added feature of stone veneer that was fashionable in the center of town from the mid-1930s to about 1941.
-Garnett family descendants still occupy the house.
-It is intact and contributes to the mixed use domestic and commercial downtown district.
+Garnett family descendants still occupy the house.It is intact and contributes to the mixed use domestic and commercial downtown district.

-7. 402 Mercer Street.
+5. 402 Mercer Street.
 Bill Garnett Bungalow, ca. 1925.
 Contributing.

 Bill Garnett built this house ca. 1925 near other Garnett properties.
-The dwelling is a typical front-gabled frame bungalows with front-gabled porches, popular throughout the country in the 1920s.
-Atypical, are the native honeycomb stone porch piers and rock walls marking the front yard.
+The dwelling is a front-gabled frame bungalow with a front-gabled porch.
+Native honeycomb stone forms the porch piers and rock walls.
 Porch posts are tapered wood.
 The overhanging eaves feature exposed rafter ends and simple wood brackets in the gable ends.
 The Bill Garnett bungalow is exceptional for its use of native stone, honeycomb limestone, and petrified stone in the construction of the porch piers and rock wall.
 The house itself is remarkably intact with original porch, wood siding, and fenestration.
 It is noteworthy also for its whimsical use of native stone for piers and landscaping wall.
 It is still owned by members of the Garnett family.
 It contributes to the Dripping Springs Downtown Historic District.